Ever asked yourself why some suits are $400 and others $1,500?

 Fused Suit Construction (also referred to as Glued Construction)

-Fused suits require fewer materials, are easy to assemble and therefore cost less to produce.
+These type of makes require fewer materials, are easy to assemble and therefore cost less to produce.
 With anything in life there are gives and takes, this lower priced product comes with one disadvantage-quality.

 - Inexpensive when compared to canvassed suit jackets.